 We believe that homework assignments should be an extension of the instructional program and appropriate for the student's developmental level.
-Homework should help students become responsible, self-directed learners; improve their academic achievement, and provide reinforcement opportunities.
+Assigning homework can assist students in developing skills such as responsibility and self-direction, which can enhance their academic success and provide opportunities for reinforcement.
 The following procedures are in place to govern homework at Enfield Middle S.T.E.A.M.
 Academy:

-- Homework may be assigned each day including weekends. - All homework assignments will be clear and relevant to the current goals and objectives covered in class. - A minimum of 1 hour to a maximum of 2 hours is allotted for the completion of all homework assignments. - Students are required to complete all homework assignments. - Students needing assistance with homework should inform their teacher at the beginning of class.
+- Homework may be assigned each day, including weekends. - All homework assignments will be clear and relevant to the current goals and objectives covered in class. - A minimum of 1 hour to a maximum of 2 hours is allotted for the completion of all homework assignments. - Students are required to complete all homework assignments. - Students needing assistance with homework should inform their teacher at the beginning of class.